The information below is primarily for reference.

 Bright Angel Lodge (1935 Mary Colter)

 Located in the Bright Angel Lodge, the Bright Angel Gift Store offers supplies for hiking and mule trips.
 There is also a selection of books, t-shirts and gifts.
 Be sure to see the Fred Harvey History Room - located in the lodge.
-7 am to 10 pm (Xanterra)
+Open daily, 7 am to 10 pm (Xanterra)

 El Tovar Hotel (1905)